MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/universal-resource-scheduling.md

 ![Service Activity screenshot for scenario 2](media/ur-scheduling-19-new.png "Service Activity screenshot for scenario 2")

 4. Go to the homepage > **Service Activity** > **Schedule**, and then select the service you created in step 3.
-Select the site as **Site1**, and then select **Find Available Time** button.
+Select the site as **Site1**, and then select **Search for a specific start and end time**.

-5. Verify that the search results that are returned are correct for the site selected in the search criteria.<!--is this what "per the site" means? -->
+5. Verify that the search results that are returned are correct for the site selected in the search criteria.

 #### Universal Resource Scheduling API code for scenario 2